US lottery winner takes home billion dollar jackpot

 The jackpot was the nation's third-largest lottery prize.
 It grew so large because no one had matched the game's six selected numbers since April 15.
 That's 29 consecutive draws without a jackpot winner.

-Lottery officials had estimated the winning take at USD$1.28 billion, but revised the number up to USD$1.337 billion.
+Lottery officials had estimated the winning take at US$1.28 billion, but revised the number up to US$1.34 billion.

 The total prize is for winners who choose the annuity option, paid annually over 29 years.
-Most winners opt for the cash option, which for Friday night's drawing was an estimated USD$780.5 million.
+Most winners opt for the cash option, which for Friday night's drawing was an estimated US$780.5 million.

 The odds of winning the jackpot are one in 302.5 million.